AbhiXverse/Solidity-journey/Day 15/How Uniswap Works.md

 ```
 X * Y = K
 ```
-- X - Reserve of
+- X - Reserve of token A
+- Y - Reserve of token B
+- K - a constant value that must remains same or unchanged
+- Key point